CLARENNE-Q/poolsync_chlorsync/README.md

 This custom component adds support for **PoolSync™ ChlorSync®** by **AutoPilot®** to Home Assistant.

-> ✅ Cloud-only read-only integration using the official AWS API
+> ✅ Cloud-only integration using the official AWS API
-> ❌ No LAN/local control or write actions supported
+> ❌ No LAN/local control

 ## Features